 DIY cloth masks to protect against viruses sounds like a crazy idea.
 Data shows masks work incredibly well, and they’re also really cheap.
 Surgical masks cost a few pennies, and they’re capable of filtering out 80% of particles down to 0.007 microns (14 times smaller than COVID-19).
 However, the COVID-19 … Read more

 New head-to-head test data from a citizen scientist finds that a simple, taped-together DIY air purifier effectiveness is higher than a market-leading Swiss air purifier, IQ Air.
-This data adds to an accumulation of data suggesting that the effective air purifiers need not be expensive.
-The Setup The underlying science … Read more
+This data adds to an accumulation of data suggesting that effective air purifiers need not be expensive.
+The Setup The underlying science of … Read more

 In the rush to make homemade masks, many people are wondering whether reusable bags such as non-woven polypropylene plastic bags are effective at filtering viruses.
 These reusable bags are incredibly popular in places like Asia and Africa, where they are a common alternative to flimsy plastic shopping bags.
 Why Non-Woven … Read more

 In a recent study, researchers tested household materials that could be used to make DIY masks, but they left out one common material—paper towel masks (also called “kitchen paper”).
 Could paper towel be an effective material for making homemade masks in times of crisis and shortages?
 Smart Air Engineer Paddy … Read more